amolbarkale/Netflix-clone/README.md

-# NETFLIX - AMOL S B
+# Live Demo of the Project: https://filmpireamolsb.netlify.app/